egtogamat/hotspot-manufacturers/applications/innodev.md

 **MTBF analysis**
-The MTBF analysis and simulations will be performed for the electronic modules that we procedure and for the device itself.
+The MTBF analysis and simulations will be performed for the electronic modules that we produce and for the device itself.

 ## Manufacturing Information